ng-Classic/ng-classic/aio/content/guide/upgrade.md

 `@types/angular` is declared as a UMD module, and due to the way [UMD typings][GithubMicrosoftTypescriptWikiWhatsNewInTypescriptSupportForUmdModuleDefinitions] work, once you have an ES6 `import` statement in a file all UMD typed modules must also be imported using `import` statements instead of being globally available.

 AngularJS is currently loaded by a script tag in `index.html`, which means that the whole app has access to it as a global and uses the same instance of the `angular` variable.
-If you used `import * as Angular Classicfrom 'angular'` instead, you'd also have to load every file in the AngularJS application to use ES2015 modules in order to ensure AngularJS was being loaded correctly.
+If you used `import * as Angular Classic from 'angular'` instead, you'd also have to load every file in the AngularJS application to use ES2015 modules in order to ensure AngularJS was being loaded correctly.

 This is a considerable effort and it often isn't worth it, especially since you are in the process of moving your code to Angular.
 Instead, declare `angular` as `angular.IAngularStatic` to indicate it is a global variable and still have full typing support.

 <div class="callout is-important">

-<header>Manually create a UMD bundle for your Angular Classicapplication</header>
+<header>Manually create a UMD bundle for your Angular Classic application</header>

-Starting with Angular Classicversion 13, the [distribution format][GithubAngularAngularIssues38366] no longer includes UMD bundles.
+Starting with Angular Classic version 13, the [distribution format][GithubAngularAngularIssues38366] no longer includes UMD bundles.

 If your use case requires the UMD format, use [`rollup`][RollupjsMain] to manually produce a bundle from the flat ES module files.